 Fujifilm X-T20 versus Canon M6

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Canon M6.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Fujifilm X-T20 and the Canon M6 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably smaller (22 percent) than the Fujifilm X-T20.
-However, the EOS M6 is slightly heavier (2 percent) than the X-T20.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
-In this context, it is worth noting that neither the X-T20 nor the EOS M6 are weather-sealed.
+However, the M6 is slightly heavier (2 percent) than the X-T20.
+In this context, it is worth noting that neither the X-T20 nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.